Introduction

 As you can see above, QuickDapp does a lot for you out of the box.

-QuickDapp also comes with a built-in worker system that can handle background jobs, cron tasks, and blockchain monitoring.
+QuickDapp also comes with a built-in worker system that can handle background jobs, cron tasks, and optionally blockchain monitoring.
 You can deploy the worker processes separately or combine them into a single binary.
 All using the readily available build scripts.

 # Why does this exist?